What is pulmonary fibrosis?

 - Early Promise for Stem Cell Therapy to Curb MS

 - Internet Poses No Threat to Mental Health, Major Study Finds

 What are the stages of idiopathic pulmonary fibrosis?

 Idiopathic pulmonary fibrosis has been loosely staged and categorized as mild, moderate, severe, or early versus advanced.
 The staging is usually based on pulmonary function tests, although these stages are considered arbitrary.

 There are some newer proposed staging systems:

 The treatment options for idiopathic pulmonary fibrosis are very limited.
-There is no evidence that any medications can help this condition, since scarring is permanent once it has developed.
+There is no evidence that any medications can help this condition since scarring is permanent once it has developed.
 Lung transplantation is the only therapeutic option available.
 At times, this diagnosis can be difficult to make even with tissue biopsy reviewed by pathologists with specific experience in this field.
 Research trials using different drugs that may reduce fibrous scarring are ongoing.

 Two drugs, nintedanib (Ofev) and pirfenidone (Esbriet, pirfenex, Pirespa) have offered some new hope.
-The results from two large studies show some slowing of progression of fibrosis, as well as some minor changes to tests of lung function.
-Unfortunately, the side effects from both of these drugs have resulted in some patients being unable to take this medication.
+The results from two large studies show some slowing of the progression of fibrosis, as well as some minor changes to tests of lung function.
+Unfortunately, the side effects of both of these drugs have resulted in some patients being unable to take this medication.

 Since some types of lung fibrosis can respond to corticosteroids (such as prednisone) or other medications that suppress the body's immune system; these types of drugs sometimes are prescribed in an attempt to decrease the processes that lead to fibrosis.
 These drugs do not help idiopathic pulmonary fibrosis.
 However, other causes of lung fibrosis may be responsive to immune suppression.